Bidiagonal matrix factorisations related to multiple orthogonal polynomials: Abstract

 \section{Abstract}

-In this work, we develop two methods to obtain a factorisation as a product of bidiagonal matrices for the Hessenberg recurrence matrix of a system of multiple orthogonal polynomials.
-One method is based on the Gauss-Borel factorisation of the moment matrix of the system and of its Darboux transformations, and the other uses the connection of multiple orthogonal polynomials with production matrices and branched continued fractions.
-As a case study, we present an explicit bidiagonal factorisation for the Hessenberg recurrence matrix of the Jacobi-Pi\~neiro polynomials, using both methods, and of the multiple Laguerre polynomials of first kind, as a limiting case.
+We provide necessary and sufficient conditions for the Hessenberg recurrence matrix associated with a system of multiple orthogonal polynomials to admit a factorisation as a product of bidiagonal matrices.
+Using the Gauss-Borel factorisation of the moment matrix, we show that the nontrivial entries of those bidiagonal matrices can be expressed in terms of coefficients of type I or type II multiple orthogonal polynomials on the step-line with respect to the original system and its Christoffel transformations.
+Using the connection of multiple orthogonal polynomials with branched continued fractions, we show that the nontrivial entries of the bidiagonal matrices in the factorisation of the Hessenberg recurrence matrix correspond to the coefficients of a branched continued fraction associated with the given system of multiple orthogonal polynomials.
+As a case study, we present an explicit bidiagonal factorisation for the Hessenberg recurrence matrices of the Jacobi-Pi\~neiro polynomials and, as a limiting case, the multiple Laguerre polynomials of first kind.